March 18, 2026

 • Benchmarking against 30,000+ subscription companies

-• Integrations: Stripe, Paddle, Braintree, Chargebee, Chargify, Recurly, Zuora
+• Integrations with Stripe, Paddle, Chargebee, Braintree, Recurly, and Zuora

 3. Putler: Best for eCommerce Businesses

-Putler takes a different approach than pure SaaS analytics platforms (which does not include MRR).
-The tool tracks 17+ data sources including payment processors, eCommerce platforms, and marketplaces.
-This makes it ideal for businesses that aren't purely subscription-based.
+Putler is different from the other tools on this list.
+It's not a pure SaaS analytics platform.
+It tracks 17+ data sources including payment processors, eCommerce platforms, and marketplaces.
+So it works for businesses that aren't purely subscription-based, or that run eCommerce alongside recurring revenue.

-• Multi-channel revenue tracking (PayPal, Stripe, Shopify, WooCommerce, Etsy, Amazon, etc.)
+• Multi-channel revenue tracking across PayPal, Stripe, Shopify, WooCommerce, Etsy, Amazon, and more

 • 153+ metrics covering sales, subscriptions, and products